benzht/docker-postgres-backup-local/README.md

 | WEBHOOK_PRE_BACKUP_URL | URL to be called when backup starts.
 Default disabled. |
 | WEBHOOK_POST_BACKUP_URL | URL to be called when backup completes successfully.
 Default disabled. |
 | WEBHOOK_EXTRA_ARGS | Extra arguments for the `curl` execution in the webhook (check `hooks/00-webhook` file for more info). |
+| POST_DUMP_HOOK | Allows actions to be performed on the database dumps, like for instance tar-ing a directory-dump an/or encrypting it.
+    When defined, the hook is called with three parameters: POSTGRES_HOST DB and DFILE (the name of the dumped file/dir).
+    The hook is supposed to return the name of the 'processed' dump.

 #### Special Environment Variables